-FY 2015 3
+(12016 BUDGET) (12016

-: Citizen Addrisory Group Comments &
+- Program Gtizen Adpisory Group Comments &

-PLANNING & ADMINISTRATION
+PLANNING & ADMINISTRATION - 1, V, A

 General Administration \$100,000

 Project Delivery Costs/Housing \$80,000

 Goods & Services \$28,200

 SUPPORT FAIR HOUSING & INCREASE HOUSING CHOICE

 Fair Housing \$2,000

-ECONOMIC DEVELOPMENT
+ECONOMIC DEVELOPMENT KAN .

 Small Business/Commercial Loan Program \$80,000

+4 ne see al History was also and the second

-PREVENT DETERIORATION OF HOUSING STOCK
+PREVENT DETERIORATION OF HOUSING STOCK On all administration of the Control

-Rehabilitation Loan Program \$247,666 This amount includes funds for health and safety, curb appeal, and repairs to buildings sited by code enforcement.
+RehabiBlation Loan Program \$247,666 This amount includes funds for health and safety, curb appeal, and repairs to buildings sited by code enforcement.

 Lead Testing, Clearing & Training \$5,000 Amount is to help pay for lead testing for projects that are not part of the Lead Grant Program.

-Community Concepts Inc Weatherization \$24,900 This is for 6 Units of Poverty level to Low/Mod income families
+Community Concepts Inc Weatherization \$ 24,90 0 This is for 6 Units of Poverty level to Low/Mod income families

-Code Enforcement \$81,000 Covers 1 1⁄2 salaries, so that they can get out and loo at building not just because of complaint based inspections.
+Code Enforcement \$81,000 Covers 1 % salaries, so that they can get out and lool at building not just because of complaint based inspections.

-IMPROVE PARKS & ESTABLISH COMMUNITY GARDENS New Auburn River Trail/Parking Lot \$35,000 Final Installment toward creating a park and the City will be applying for a grant to help cover the cost of the building of the park.
-Union Street Lighting/Play Structure \$180,000 The break down is \$130,000 for lighting and \$50,00 for play area.
-Community Garden \$20,000 570 6200 A NEIGHBORHODD STREET SAFER & MORE WALKABLE Sidewałk Project \$65,636 Project will start next year, possibly connecting the area parks.
-SUPPORT PEOPLE IN THEIR EFFORTS TO TRANSITION OUT OF POVERTY ······································ Androscoggin Head Start/Family Advocacy \$8,500 Provide social services for families enrolled in head start at Webster School Literacy Volunteers of Androscoggin County/Adult Literacy \$8,635 Will provide tutoring to Illiterate adults and families Auburn Police Department/Work with ME \$33,750 Will be working with local businesses to help provide soft skills and job specific skills to 105 at-risk and homeless youth between the ages of 15-19.
+IMPROVE PARKS & ESTABLISH COMMUNITY GARDENS 3 (200 Acres 200) 1 (200 Acres 200) 1 (200 Acres 200) New Auburn River Trail/Parking Lot \$35,000 Final Installment toward creating a park and the City will be applying for a grant to help cover the cost of the building of the park.
+Union Street Lighting/Play Structure \$180,000 The break down is \$130,000 for lighting and \$50,000 for play area.
+Community Garden \$20,000 Working with St. Mary's Nutrition Center.
+They are looking at what areas are really committed to actually use and support a garden.
+411471144202000 4.
+NEIGHBORHODD STREET SAFER & MORE WALKABLE r(55,000) Sidewalk Project \$65,636 Project will start next year, possibly connecting the area parks.
+10 SUPPORT PEOPLE IN THEIR EFFORTS TO TRANSITION OUT OF POVERTY 200 1 - 200 20 4 1 - 200 20 20 4 1 - 200 20 20 4 1 - 200 Androscoggin Head Start/Family Advocacy \$8,500 Provide social services for families enrolled in head start at Webster School Literacy Volunteers of Androscoggin County/Adult Literacy \$8,635 Will provide tutoring to illiterate adults and families Auburn Police Department/Work with ME \$33,750 Will be working with local businesses to help provid soft skills and job specific skills to 105 at-risk and homeless youth between the ages of 15-19.
 Community Concepts/Bridges out of Poverty \$9,115 Pilot program to work with 5 Auburn households seeking General Assistance, instructing them in life and work skills to help them enter the job market.
-PREVENT HOMELESSNESS Safe Voices/Social Services \$11,00 Nelp support workers for families that have experienced domestic violence.
+PREVENT HOMELESSNESS Safe Voices/Social Services \$11,00 Help support workers for families that have experienced domestic violence.
 Tedford Housing/Support Services for Homelessness \$7,000 Will be used to help support a case manager for housing project in Auburn.
-Mar Bollever.
-In the second second second share to a second s QMEEUDGETA PROGRAM ADMINISTRATION General Administration 600.000 Project Delivery Costs \$26,000 Goods and Services \$25,000 \$2,500 Goods and Bernies 32,500 AFFORDABLE HOUSING CD Office offers credit counseling and debt management to help people prepare for home Homebuyer Assistance \$75,000 ownership.
-Acquisition/Rehab 132 Hampshire St \$0 ······ Special Project/Homebuyer \$132,881 Could be used for another acquisition and rehabilitation project, or any other homebuyer project that may arise Homeowner Rehabilitation \$80,000 Repairs to owner-occupied propereties/generally tied in with homebuyer Security Deposits \$18,750 Helping people who are homeless or at risk of homelessness to get into an apartment.
+IOME EUDGE : A PROGRAM ADMINISTRATION and the manager to the first of the 92.7%) 4.44.7 m General Administration \$26,000 155 15 15 15 15 15 15 15 15 15 15 15 15 Project Delivery Costs \$25,000 Goods and Services \$2,500 AFFORDABLE HOUSING Hamebuyer Assistance \$75,000 CD Office offers credit counseling and debt management to help people prepare for home ownership.
+Acquisition/Rehab 132 Hampshire St \$0 Special Project/Homebuyer \$132,881 Could be used for another acquisition and rehabilitation project, or any other homebuyer Homeowner Rehabilitation \$80,000 project that may arise Repairs to owner-occupied propereties/generally tied in with homebuyer Security Deposits \$18,750 Helping people who are homeless or at risk of homelessness to get into an apartment.